Chrismettal/ESP-Hiro/README.md

 The FreeCAD project file (done in 0.20 dev versions) contains parametric design files for 4 different cases.
 There is one "Shoe" that only covers the bottom of the PCB, one "Slim" case exposing all connectors, and two "Thicc" cases, only exposing the side connectors.
 For these variants, printable stl files are exported in the FreeCAD/stl folder.

 All cuts and breakthroughs are done in the last steps of each body, so should choose to only populate one of the PWM jacks you can delete the "pocket" operations for the other PWM jacks.
 The same applies to the screwholes in the bottom as well as most other jacks.

+You can also find the project on [PrusaPrinters](https://www.prusaprinters.org/prints/66847-esp-hiro-cases-smart-home-devboard-tasmota-compati)!

 ## Mechanical